stratoit/internship_2019/disparity_map/iResNet/README.md

 ### Stem Block for Multi-Scale Shared Feature Extraction

-The keras output model for the first section of iResNet

 This file is the keras generated network for [Stem Block for Multi-Scale Shared Feature Extraction](images/model_shared_features.png).

 ### DES-net v1(Initial Disparity Estimation Sub-network)